 It may not be everyone’s choice, but using one means you have fluids close to hand, don’t get such a sweaty back and can stick to what you know if you’re using electrolyte tablets or powders.

-There’s many different types of water bottles to choose from for running, not only in terms of size, but also in how you carry them on the run and what materials are used.
+There are many different types of water bottles to choose from for running, not only in terms of size, but also in how you carry them on the run and what materials they’re made from.

 Best water bottles for running